digital-futures-academy/airport-challenge/README.md

 - [x] 1.
 After changing the capacity check that the capacity has changed to the correct number.
 - [x] 2.
 Check that the OverrideCapacity function returns an error if the input is null.
-- [ ] 3.
-Check that the OverrideCapacity function returns an error if the input is an string.

 ##### User Story: 3